TheTrackerCouncil/SMZ3Randomizer/README.md

  - Sprites made by members of [Diabetus’](https://twitch.tv/the_betus) community and others;

 > [!NOTE]
-> Voice recognition and text-to-speech functionality is currently only available on Windows.
+> Voice recognition and text-to-speech functionality currently only has native support available on Windows.
+Linux users can use the [PySpeechService application](https://github.com/MattEqualsCoder/PySpeechService) for voice recognition and text-to-speech.

 ## Installation